-(i) Pending the determination of the complaint, the Commissioner may take interim measures to separate the employees concerned, if deemed necessary.
-Any such action taken under this section will not be deemed disciplinary in nature, or seen as presumption of guilt or innocence.
+Pending the determination of the complaint, the Commissioner may take interim measures to separate the employees concerned, if deemed necessary.
+Any such action taken will not be deemed disciplinary in nature or seen as evidence of the validity of the complaint.